amani51/reading-notes/code-401-python/class-07/README.md

     int_conv= ssv_csv.astype(int) # convert an array to a different type

     ```
-    - The method will actually copy the array, and return a new array with the specified data type
+    - The method will actually copy the array, and return a new array with the specified data type.

     ```python
     int_conv.dtype.name # int64
     ```